aws/aws-cdk-go/awscdk/README.md

 }
 ```

+In addition to the name, plugins may optionally report their version (`version`
+property ) and a list of IDs of the rules they are going to evaluate (`ruleIds`
+property).

 Note that plugins are not allowed to modify anything in the cloud assembly.
 Any
 attempt to do so will result in synthesis failure.